Primary cross and delight of the Democratic Party. Calenda Sarcastico, Caudo reports violations

 A tweet from Giovanni Caudo, candidate in the primaries of the center-left in Rome, raises the alarm: “We are receiving reports from some polling stations lightness in document checks or even blatant violations“.

-He is echoed shortly after, always via Twitter, the comment of Carlo Calenda: “In the voice of open primaries.
+He is echoed shortly after always via Twitter the comment of Carlo Calenda: “To the voice open primaries.
 A real exercise in democracy.
 Daje”, which sarcastically relaunches a post from the Democratic Party:

 Under open primaries.
 A true exercise of democracy.
 Daje. pic.twitter.com/e4uY4VcYbQ